Heritability

 Broad-sense Heritability

-The broad-sense heritability
+The broad-sense heritability \(H^2_{broad-sense}\) is mathematically defined as :

 Narrow-sense Heritability

-Narrrow-sense heritability is defined as:
+Narrow-sense heritability is defined as:

 SNP Heritability

-Common methods to estimate SNP heritability includes:
+Common methods to estimate SNP heritability include:

 - GCTA-GREML (based on Genome-based Restricted Maximum Likelihood)